Headless mode is now standard in Google Chrome 59, so I'll try it out

 Google Chrome updates to the latest version automatically even when you use it casually, but I thought this update might have quite an impact, so I decided to cover it here

-In fact, there is a way to operate Google Chrome launched in headless mode with Node.js via the DevTools Protocol, which makes it easier to work with it in a more casual and in-depth way.
-I
+Actually, there's a way to control Google Chrome running in headless mode using Node.js via the DevTools Protocol, which I think makes things more casual and allows for deeper exploration.
+I'd

-hope to write an article about this as well.
+like to write an article about this in the future.

 Today is Rock Day (69), so I wanted to do something rock-themed, but it wasn't that great